andycroll/andycroll.com/_posts/2022/2022-09-19-use-before-and-after-methods-when-comparing-dates-and-times-in-rails.md

   credit: Jon Tyson
 ---

 Active Support contains many additions to the basic classes that form the standard libraries of Ruby.
-There are extensions to `String`s, `Hash`es, `Array`s and even the classes that manage `Date`s and `Time`s.
+There are extensions to `String`, `Hash`, `Array` and even `Date` and `Time`.

 In many cases if you’ve mostly been working inside Rails you might not realise that these are Rails-isms rather than Ruby-isms.